papyros/papyros.github.io/faq/index.markdown

 we will support non-free software.
 And that includes supporting an appstore that supports selling proprietary software (if we ever get to that point).

-My goal for the OS itself is to focus on an ellegent user experience for the typical computing user.
+My goal for the OS itself is to focus on an elegant user experience for the typical computing user.
 This may limit its use for certain use cases (for example, if we use OSTree), or may require that we support non-free software.
 It certainly won't please everyone.
 If you don't like the OS itself, go find your own distro and install our packages on top of it.﻿

 I'm not developing this operating system to please everyone.
-I'm developing it as a hobby project to fullfill a list of requirements that I've put forth, and being an ideal distro that doesn't work for users is not one of them.﻿
+I'm developing it as a hobby project to fulfill a list of requirements that I've put forth, and being an ideal distro that doesn't work for users is not one of them.﻿

 ### So you're selling your operating system?